jupyter/governance/conduct/conduct_enforcement.md

 In situations where an individual committee member acts unilaterally, they must report their actions to the committee for review within 24 hours.

+At events where no Committee members may be present, an event organizer will act as their delegate.
+They will forward any reports to the Committee, as well as a summary of any action them may have taken during the event.

 ## Resolutions